-6.3.7. getRemainingInitLifetime
+7.3.7. getRemainingInitLifetime

-public int getRemainingInitLifetime(Oid mech) throws GSSException public int getRemainingAcceptLifetime(Oid mech) throws GSSException
+public int getRemainingInitLifetime(Oid mech) throws GSSException

-Returns the remaining lifetime is seconds for the credential to remain capable of initiating security contexts under the specified mechanism.
+Returns the remaining lifetime in seconds for the credential to remain capable of initiating security contexts under the specified mechanism.
 A return value of GSSCredential.INDEFINITE_LIFETIME indicates that the credential does not expire for context initiation.
 A return value of 0 indicates that the credential is already expired.